About IT

 - Continued use of cloud storage to improve flexibility and decrease costs.

-- Many offices are beginning to use document imaging and scanning to PDF instead of making paper copies of documents required for University processes.
+- Many offices use document imaging and scanning to PDF instead of making paper copies of documents required for University processes.

 - “Think Before You Print”

 - Turn off or put your personal computer to sleep when you aren’t using it.
-If you are using a Butler computer, log off when you leave for the day, but leave the computer on to facilitate the updating process.
+If you are using a Butler-owned computer, at the end of the day turn off monitors and log off the computer, but leave the computer on to facilitate the updating process.